DrewThomasson/VoxNovel-OLD-/README.md

 The programs used are booknlp and Tortoise TTS

 Steps in order to run:
-1. Use bookNLP to extract the needed html metadata from your book.txt file.
+1. Use bookNLP to extract the needed html metadata from your desired book/text file in a txt format.
 A link to my google colab for BookNLP_EXTRACT_DEMO is below:

 2. Run that output "TTS_Input" file  it in the NoxNovel google colab Demo found below: